amarula/dyndesign/README.rst

 merging class is invoked, since constructors are excluded from being overloaded.
-Also, arguments passed to each constructor are adaptively filtered based on the constructor signature so that each constructor takes just the arguments it requires, and no exception is raised for exceeding or missing arguments passed:
+Also, arguments passed to each constructor are adaptively filtered based on the constructor signature so that each constructor takes just the arguments it requires, and no exception is raised for exceeding arguments passed:

 .. code:: python